-Proposed Rules for the 2022 Annual Business Meeting
+Proposed Rules for the 2023 Annual Business Meeting

-- CREDENTIALS All delegates present at the annual meeting shall have their credentials filed with the Chief Executive Officer and approved by the Credentials Committee.
+- 1. CREDENTIALS All delegates present at the annual meeting shall have their credentials filed with the Chief Executive Officer and approved by the Credentials Committee.
 Credential badges and ribbons shall be displayed where easily recognized.
 Delegate ribbons must be presented to the Sergeant-At-Arms to permit the delegate to be admitted to the meeting.
 A delegate may represent only one board. - 2.
 SEATING All delegates shall sit in designated areas.
 Any delegate leaving the floor shall check out with the Sergeant-At-Arms and shall check in before returning to his or her seat. - 3.
 PARLIAMENTARIAN There shall be an official parliamentarian to whom questions may be directed only through the chair. - 4.
 QUORUM According to Article VI of the OSBA Constitution, delegates from twenty-five percent (25%) of the member boards shall constitute a quorum for the transaction of business. - 5.
-RECOGNITION BY CHAIR A delegate wishing to speak from the floor shall rise, go to the nearest microphone and secure recognition by the chair before speaking. - A DELEGATE SHALL GIVE THEIR NAME IN FULL AND THE NAME OF THE SCHOOL DISTRICT THEY REPRESENT BEFORE ADDRESSING THE ASSEMBLY. - 6.
-DEBATE ON THE FLOOR No delegate shall speak longer than three minutes at any one time except by consent of the majority of the delegates present.
-No delegate shall speak more than once on the same question until all other delegates have had an opportunity to speak on the question except by consent of the majority of the delegates present.
-All members of the Executive Committee and the Legislative Platform Committee shall have the privilege of speaking to any issue but not the privilege of voting on issues unless they are also delegates. - 7.
-MOTIONS TO TABLE OR POSTPONE A motion to table or postpone may be declared out of order by the chair if, in the opinion of the chair, there has not been sufficient discussion to provide the delegates with a clear understanding of the issue(s) to be decided. - 8.
-BUSINESS OF THE DELEGATE ASSEMBLY Article 6 of the OSBA Bylaws requires all matters to be voted upon at the annual meeting to be communicated to each member of affiliated school boards at least thirty (30) days prior to the date of the annual meeting.
+MICROPHONES Microphones are placed in front of the meeting room and are identified as "procedural," "pro" and "con" microphones. - A. The "procedural" microphone will be available to those who wish to offer: - 1.
+A motion - 2.
+An amendment to a motion - 3.
+Requests for information about the subject being discussed - 4.
+Parliamentary inquiries about the rules or procedures of the business meeting - 5.
+A point of order when a delegate thinks the rules of the meeting are being violated - 6.
+Other procedural motions, such as a motion to close debate, recess or adjourn, limit or extend the time of debate, or postpone consideration. - B. The "pro" microphone will be available to those persons recognized by the chair who wish to speak in support to a motion on the floor. - C. The "con" microphone will be available to those persons recognized by the chair who wish to speak in opposition to a motion on the floor. - 6.
+SPEAKING ON THE FLOOR Before a delegate may make a motion or discuss the merits of any motion, the delegate must rise and go to the microphone that most closely reflects the purpose for which they seek recognition.